cdp224/GSSArc/README.md

 Script to plot the arc of geostationary satellites as viewed from FSS earth stations in Europe.

 The calculation is based on the notes found in the src directory (GSOArc.drawio) using vector geometry.
+The earth is assumed to be a perfect sphere.

 Take aways: